Rae Frances: Career

 Frances lectured at Murdoch University in 1987–88 before moving to the University of Auckland, where she spent three years as lecturer.
 In 1992 she was appointed lecturer at the University of New South Wales, later being promoted senior lecturer and then associate professor and head of the School of History.
 From 1987 to 1999 she shared all of her academic appointments with her partner, Bruce Scates.
 In 2007 she was appointed Dean of Arts and professor of history at Monash University.

 Frances became dean of College of the Arts and Social Sciences and professor of history at the Australian National University in 2017.

 In addition to her university positions, Frances has been a council member of the National Museum of Australia and board member of the Council for the Arts, Humanities and Social Sciences and of the Australasian Council of Deans of Arts, Social Sciences and Humanities.
 A member of the Australian Historical Association, from 2002 to 2004 she was a member of its Federal Executive.
 Other professional memberships include the History Educators Network of Australia and the Australian Society for the Study of Labour History, of which she was Federal President from 2003 to 2007.
-From 1998-2000 she was the President of the University of New South Wales Branch of the National Tertiary Education Union and from 2000-2004 a member of the University of New South Wales Council.
+From 1998 to 2000 she was the President of the University of New South Wales Branch of the National Tertiary Education Union and from 2000 to 2004 a member of the University of New South Wales Council.
 She serves on numerous scholarship selection committees and chairs the Tuckwell Scholarship Selection Committee.